onzfonz/comp227/src/content/0/en/part0a.md

 ### Attendance policies

-Even though this is an asynchronous online course, attendance will be counted by how responsive you are on discord.
+Even though this is an asynchronous online course, attendance will be counted by how responsive you are on Discord.
-You will be expected to respond to any discussion via discord in a reasonable timeframe (24-48 hours).
+You will be expected to respond to any discussion via Discord in a reasonable time frame (24-48 hours).
 After having to contact you via other methods or bringing responsiveness in discord to your attention, any subsequent attempts to contact you will lower part of your social learning exercises grade by two percentage points.
 In addition to me reaching out, you will be expected to be in contact with others during the course and will be placed into learning pairs or triads.